-Each part comprises 120 credits, allocated across a range of compulsory and optional modules as shown below.
-Compulsory modules are listed.

-Part 1 Modules:

-Module Name Credits Level AP1A28 Global Sustainability: Challenges and Prospects 20 4 AP1AE05 Key Skills for Environmental Management 20 4 AP1AE15 Ecology and Environmental Management 20 4
+Module inf ormation - omprises 120 credits, allocated across a range of composition shown below.
+Compulsory modules are listed. ulsory and opt tional Part 1 Mod ules: Module Name Credits Level AP1A28 Global Sustainability: Challenges and Prospects 20 4 AP1AE05 Key Skills for Environmental Management 20 4 AP1AE15 Ecology and Environmental Management 20 4

-The following modules are also compulsory;
+The followi ng modules are also compulsory:

 Module Name Credits Level

-AP1SB1 B1 Introduction to Management 10 4
+AP1SB1 Introduction to Management 10 4

 Or

-AP1EM2 The Fundamentals of Business and Marketing 20 4
+AP1EM2 Fundamentals of Business and Marketing 20 4

 Your remaining credits will be made up of optional modules from selected modules, subject to Programme Director approval and timetabling constraints.
-You must, however, select 30 of these credits from the pathway options.
-Students also have the option to select a language module.
+You must, however, select a minimum of 30 of these credits from the pathway options.
+Students also have the option to select a language module